danieldreier/statbench/README.md

 DO NOT USE THIS PROJECT
 -----------------------
 I'm just starting to write this - I'm an inexperienced developer and even worse statistician.
-This will be little more than a wrapper for the statsample gem if I do it right.
+This will be little more than a wrapper for the statsample gem if we do it right.

 Motivation
 ----------